Mourne Mountains

-Mountains
+Name

 The name 'Mourne' is derived from the name of a Gaelic clan or sept called the Múghdhorna.
-The common Irish name for the mountains, na Beanna Boirche, may mean "the peaks of the peak district" or "peaks of Boirche" (a mythical king and cowherd).
+The older name of this mountainous territory was Bairrche, which is likely a collective noun derived from the Irish barr, meaning 'top, peak'.
+This survives in the Irish name for the mountains, na Beanna Boirche, literally "the peaks of the peak district".
 It was historically anglicized as 'Bennyborfy'.
+The name Bairche or Boirche was also personified as the mythical shepherd of the mountains.

-Some of the mountains have names beginning "Slieve", such as Slieve Donard, Slieve Lamagan and Slieve Muck, which is derived from the Irish word sliabh, meaning "mountain".
-There are also a number of curious names: Pigeon Rock; Buzzard's Roost; Brandy Pad; the Cock and Hen; Percy Bysshe; the Devil's Coach Road; and Pollaphuca (from poll meaning "hole" and púca meaning "ghost or spirit").
+Many of the mountains have names beginning "Slieve", from the Irish sliabh, meaning "mountain".

+Mountains

 On clear days, the Mourne Mountains can be seen from the Isle of Man and Dublin.

 Other features

 The below sub-headings detail other features and visitor attractions found in the Mourne Mountains.

 The Mourne Wall

 The Mourne Wall is a dry stone wall measuring 31.4 km in length that crosses fifteen summits and was constructed to define and protect the 36 km2 catchment area purchased by Belfast Water Commissioners in the late 19th century.
 This followed a number of Acts of Parliament allowing the sale, and the establishment of a water supply from the Mournes to the growing industrial city of Belfast.
 Construction of the Mourne Wall was started in 1904 and was completed in 1922.

 The Mourne Wall has been a listed building since 1996, and 600 repairs were completed in 2018 by Geda Construction.